IsaacShelton/HexGL/README.md

 # HexGL
-Small program that converts a hex RGB colors to three floats for OpenGL
+Small program that converts hex RGB colors into three floats for OpenGL

 ```
 ======================================================